-§ 7123.
+Add § 7123.
 Scope of Cybersecurity Audit.

 The purpose of section 7123 is to ensure the thoroughness of the business's annual cybersecurity audit and define the scope of it.
 This section articulates the components of a business's cybersecurity program, which an audit must identify, assess, and document.
 This section benefits businesses and their auditors by providing clear guidance about how to complete a thorough cybersecurity audit.
-The section is necessary because Civil Code section 1798.185, subdivision (a)(15)(A), requires the Agency to establish a process to ensure that audits are thorough and to define the scope of the audit.
+The section is necessary because Civil Code section 1798.185, subdivision (a)(14)(A), requires the Agency to establish a process to ensure that audits are thorough and to define the scope of the audit.

 Subsections (a) and (b) provide guidance and clarity for businesses, their auditors, and consumers about what the cybersecurity audit must cover, substantively.
-Together, they balance the need for the regulations to be both specific and flexible; they recognize the varying ways in which a business may protect consumers' personal information, and the common components of businesses' cybersecurity programs.
+Together, they balance the need for the proposed regulations to be both specific and flexible; they recognize the varying ways in which a business may protect consumers' personal information, and the common components of businesses' cybersecurity programs.

-Specifically, subsection (a) requires the audit to assess and document how the business's cybersecurity program protects personal information from unauthorized access, destruction, use, modification, or disclosure; and protects against unauthorized activity resulting in the loss of availability of personal information.
+Specifically, subsection (a) requires the audit to assess and document how the business's cybersecurity program protects personal information from unauthorized actions related to personal information.